Logarithmic double ramification cycles: Abstract

 The Abel-Jacobi construction requires log blow-ups of $\oM_{g,n}$ to resolve the indeterminacies of the Abel-Jacobi map.
 Holmes \cite{Holmes2017Extending-the-d} has shown that $\mathsf{DR}_{g,A}$ admits a canonical lift $\mathsf{logDR}_{g,A} \in \mathsf{logCH}^g(\oM_{g,n})$ to the logarithmic Chow ring, which is the limit of the intersection theories of all such blow-ups.

 The main result of the paper is an explicit formula for $\mathsf{logDR}_{g,A}$ which lifts Pixton's formula for $\mathsf{DR}_{g,A}$.
 The central idea is to study the universal Jacobian over the moduli space of curves (following Caporaso \cite{Caporaso1994A-compactificat}, Kass-Pagani \cite{Kass2017The-stability-s}, and Abreu-Pacini \cite{AbreuPacini}) for certain stability conditions.
 Using the criterion of Holmes-Schwarz \cite{HolmesSchwarz}, the universal double ramification theory of Bae-Holmes-Pandharipande-Schmitt-Schwarz \cite{BHPSS} applied to the universal line bundle determines the logarithmic double ramification cycle.
 The resulting formula, written in the language of piecewise polynomials, depends upon the stability condition (and admits a wall-crossing study).
-Several examples are computed.
+Several examples of logarithmic and higher double ramification cycles are computed.

 { \widetilde{\ca M}^\Sigma} [1]{#1}

 {\overline{\ca M}} {\operatorname{DRL}} {\operatorname{DRC}} {\stackrel{\sim}{\longrightarrow}} [1]{\on{Ann}(#1)} {\Mbar^{\m, 1/\k}} {{\bd m}} [1]{\mathbf{#1}} {\mathsf{rel}} {\mathsf{pre}}